bojanrajkovic/coderinserepeat.com/_pages/cv.md

       - JavaScript/TypeScript
       - AWS (ECS/EKS, DocumentDB, DynamoDB, etc.)
       - Kafka
+      - OpenTelemetry
     bullets:
       - |
-        Build the organizational structure to best align with our products and deliver stronger customer experiences.
+        Build an organizational structure that enabled a smooth integration of engineering and product managers into a delivery and outcome-focused team, resulting in on-time delivery of 4 major programs between June 2022 and now.
       - |
-        Work with product and business stakeholders to identify opportunities in the monitoring space and build the technology portion of the roadmap.
+        Work with product and operational stakeholders to identify opportunities in the monitoring space and develop the strategy for monitoring
       - |
-        Work across the organization to drive API & systems design improvements to improve monitoring outcomes and experiences.
+        Work across the engineering organization to drive systems design improvements to improve monitoring outcomes and experiences, and drive improvements in systems outside of my immediate purview
       - |
-        Work with dispatch partners to ensure scalable, reliable, and performant delivery of alarms and dispatch of first responders.
+        Work with dispatch partners to ensure scalable, reliable, and performant delivery of alarms, tools that enable faster and more accurate decision making, and prioritized dispatch of first responders
+      - |
+        Led and developed a combined engineering/QA team of 20, with ancillary support staff from TPM, QA, product, and operations, with the highest engagement scores in the company
   - title: Director, Systems Architecture
     employer: First Republic Bank
     start: February 2019